Iceland: Animals

 The Arctic fox was the only land mammal in Iceland before the arrival of humans.

-The only native land mammal when humans arrived was the Arctic fox, which came to the island at the end of the ice age, walking over the frozen sea.
-On rare occasions, bats have been carried to the island with the winds, but they are not able to breed there.
+The only native land mammal when humans arrived was the Arctic fox, which came to the island at the end of the last ice age, walking over the frozen sea.
+On rare occasions, bats have been carried to the island with the winds, but they are unable to breed there.
 No native or free-living reptiles or amphibians are on the island.

 The animals of Iceland include the Icelandic sheep, cattle, chickens, goats, the sturdy Icelandic horse, and the Icelandic Sheepdog, all descendants of animals imported by Europeans.
 Wild mammals include the Arctic fox, mink, mice, rats, rabbits, and reindeer.
 Polar bears occasionally visit the island, travelling from Greenland on icebergs, but no Icelandic populations exist.
 In June 2008, two polar bears arrived in the same month.
 Marine mammals include the grey seal (Halichoerus grypus) and harbour seal (Phoca vitulina).
 Many species of fish live in the ocean waters surrounding Iceland, and the fishing industry is a major part of Iceland's economy, accounting for roughly half of the country's total exports.
 Birds, especially seabirds, are an important part of Iceland's animal life.
 Atlantic puffins, skuas, and black-legged kittiwakes nest on its sea cliffs.

 Commercial whaling is practised intermittently along with scientific whale hunts.
 Whale watching has become an important part of Iceland's economy since 1997.

 Around 1,300 species of insects are known in Iceland.
 This is low compared with other countries (over one million species have been described worldwide).
 Iceland was essentially free of mosquitoes until October 2025.